lilyxmeng/LilyxMeng/README.md

 <h2>Hi, I'm Lily! 👋</h2>

-<p>I'm an 11th grade student attending high school at Harbord Collegiate Institute in Toronto, Canada.
+I'm an 11th grade student attending high school at Harbord Collegiate Institute in Toronto, Canada.
 I'm interested in coding and computer science!

+I do a lot of web development, frontend (HTML, CSS, JS) and backend (Python, Flask).
+Also know a few other languages (Java, C, C++) but don't ask me to do anything with that.
+Currently looking at game development and machine learning :D

 <h2>Additional Information</h2>
 <p>You can find my LinkedIn <a href="https://www.linkedin.com/in/lilyxmeng">here</a> as well as other platforms I use <a href="https://linktr.ee/LilyxMeng">here</a>.
 Feel free to connect with me!</p>